The Solemnity of the Most Holy Trinity: Year B.

 The Book of Deuteronomy is written as Moses’ last sermon.
 He delivers it before Israel will follow Joshua across the border to the Promised Land.
 Moses is not going.
 After forty years of carrying these people, he is about to lay his burden down and be gathered by the Lord.
 The people have been led out of Egypt, out of slavery and out of ignorance.
 Exodus means the ‘road out’.
 They have a new home stretched our before them, a new freedom, and a Law to teach them God’s will.
 They have seen the signs of wonders.
 They have been delivered.
 Very soon the people of the Exodus will forget their God, their Law and their history.
 They will choose the ‘road back in’, the one that returns to slavery and idolatry.
 They will lose their home and be sent off into exile.
 Moses’ final exhortation will become, along with the Book of Psalms, the favourite text for centuries to come.

-The first reading gives us the basic rules for fostering a ‘right relationship’ with God our Creator: we must “keep his statutes and his commandments”.
-Doing so ensures “your own well-being and that of your descendents after you”, as the reading says.
 This sermon was to be an aid to console the exiled Jews in Babylon and help them to reflect on God’s ways.
-The author invites them to go over the great events of their history to nourish and keep up their hope of salvation; he asks them to compare the deeds of Yahweh with what other people say what their ‘gods’ did for them.
-The conclusion – he says – can only be: nobody has ever heard in the whole world of a God who intervened so powerfully to free his people, as Yahweh did for the people of Israel.
+The author invites them to go over the great events of their history to nourish and keep up their hope of salvation; he asks them to compare the deeds of YHWH with what other people say what their ‘gods’ did for them.
+The conclusion – he says – can only be: nobody has ever heard in the whole world of a God who intervened so powerfully to free his people, as YHWH did for the people of Israel.

-No God ever spoke to as he did to Abraham, to the patriarchs and to Moses in the burning bush; no God was ever heard to have done such extraordinary things as Yahweh did to save and give happiness to his people.
+No god ever spoke to as he did to Abraham, to the patriarchs and to Moses in the burning bush; no god was ever heard to have done such extraordinary things as YHWH did to save and give happiness to his people.
 Since they know that they have a God who loves them and protects them so much, who takes interest in the problems and sufferings of his people, Israel, held prisoner in Babylon, should not despair, because he will certainly come to free them as he did in the past.